Itshadexy/cloudpath-labs/security-audit.md

 ### What to do instead

 The better approach is to create an IAM role with only the permissions the application needs and attach the role to the EC2 instance.
-This allows the application to use temporary credentials instead of storing a permanent access key in its configuration.
+This follows the principle of least privilege because the application only gets the permissions it needs to perform its job.
+It also allows the application to use temporary credentials instead of storing a permanent access key in its configuration.

 ## Finding 4 — Unencrypted S3 customer records